 And the more I read, the more I became proud of - and, to an extent, almost obsessed with - the fact that I am a Hufflepuff through and through.

 Let's not lie - Hufflepuff gets the short end of the stick in the Harry Potter series, and that's just a bit depressing.
-Because many of the best people I know - including but not limited to my husband Steve - are Hufflepuffs through and through.
+Because many of the best people I know are Hufflepuffs through and through.

 The thing is, to be loyal the way that Hufflepuffs are loyal, you often have to exhibit that courageous Gryffindor trait.
-You also have to be hard-working to be a Hufflepuff, which also proves that in their own ways they are intelligent - just not necessarily in the Ravenclaw way of focusing on education, tough God knows that I played both of those parts.
+You also have to be hard-working to be a Hufflepuff, which also proves that in their own ways they are intelligent - just not necessarily in the Ravenclaw ways of focusing on education and loving riddles and puzzles.
+I've had my courageous moments, sure, and I certainly value education, but I've never defined myself as brave or witty.
 As for Slytherin - well, no matter what people say, they do value loyalty, and they do foster close friendships - the difference possibly being that Slytherins will stick with their friends no matter what, while clearly - based on what happens in the series - the Hufflepuffs have such a clear definition of right and wrong that they aren't loyal in that somewhat biased (for lack of a better word) way that Slytherins are.
 When Hufflepuffs know that something is wrong, they side with the "right" side.